-At the time of the stoppage, San Jose was holding a deceptive 61.5%-38.5% advantage in possession but it hardly seemed that way.
-Orlando held a 7-4 edge in shot and a 4-0 advantage in shots on goal, with the Quakes getting all four of their shots blocked to that point.
-San Jose had the game’s only two corner kicks to that point and 89.4%-85.3% edge in passing accuracy.
+At the time of the stoppage, San Jose was holding a deceptive 61.5%-38.5% advantage in possession, but it hardly seemed that way.
+Orlando held a 7-4 edge in shots and a 4-0 advantage in shots on goal, with the Quakes getting all four of their shots blocked to that point.
+San Jose had the game’s only two corner kicks and an 89.4%-85.3% edge in passing accuracy.

 After a weather delay of 55 minutes, the game resumed.
-San Jose made a bold lineup change, subbing on Cade Cowell and Shea Salinas for Jungwirth and Marie.
+San Jose coach Matias Almeyda made a bold lineup change, subbing on Cade Cowell and Shea Salinas for Jungwirth and Marie.